Mobile Alliance Against Child Sexual Abuse Content

 While the vast majority of child sexual abuse content (child pornography) is today accessed through conventional connections to the Internet, there is a danger that broadband networks now being rolled out by mobile operators could be misused in the same way.

-Goal of the Alliance
+Goal

 The Alliance's ultimate aim is to help stem, and ultimately reverse, the growth of non approved content around the world.
 Through a combination of technical measures, co-operation and information sharing, the Alliance seeks to create significant barriers to the misuse of mobile networks and services for hosting, accessing, or profiting from not approved content.

 Member commitments

 Members of the Alliance agree to, among other measures:

 · support and promote ‘hotlines’ or other mechanisms for customers to report child sexual abuse content discovered on the Internet or on mobile content services.